IBM WorkPad Z50

 The IBM WorkPad z50 is a handheld PC that was marketed by IBM as part of the IBM WorkPad series.
 It runs on Windows CE.
+Unlike the rest of the devices in the IBM WorkPad series it is a subnotebook and not a PDA.

 History

 It was released in 1999 for a price of $999.

 Specifications

 z50 is a subnotebook, weighing 1206 g, with up-to 8 hours battery life from its Li-ion battery.
-It uses MIPS 4100 CPU (NEC VR4121) at 131 MHz, and features 16 MiB RAM and ROM.
+It uses MIPS 4100 CPU (NEC VR4121) at 131 MHz, and features 16 MiB RAM (expandable up to 48 MiB with the official expansion pack) and ROM.
 It has a 640x480 display.
 WIRED noted that it bears similarity to the ThinkPad series.

 It has been delivered with Windows CE.
 NetBSD is also compatible with the z50.

 Reception

-PC Mag noted the great keyboard and large amount of RAM.
+Approving of WorkPad Z50's great keyboard and large amount of RAM, PC Magazine thought that it would prove the viability of Windows CE products.